dionisggr/multiserve/README.md

 2. Start the Supabase start: `npm run db:start`
 3. Create the database tables: `npm run migrations`
 4. Seed the database: `npm run seeds`
-4. Set up terminal alises: `source src/aliases.sh`
+4. Set up terminal alises: `source aliases.sh`

 ### Step 6-C: Setup (Control the matrix)
 If you prefer a fully manual setup, you can follow these steps: